pingcap/failpoint/README.md

     - It is just an empty function

         - To hint the rewriter to rewrite with an equality statement
-        - Receive some parameters as the rewrite rule
+        - To receive some parameters as the rewrite rule
-        - It will be inline in compile time and emit nothing to binary (zero cost)
+        - It will be inline in the compiling time and emit nothing to binary (zero cost)
-        - The closure can access external variables in valid syntax which called capture, and the converted IF statement is still legal because of all of captured - variables become an outer scope variable access.
+        - The closure can access external variables in a valid syntax that is called capture, and the converted IF statement is still legal because all of captured-variables become an outer scope variable access.
 That’s awesome

     - It is easy to write/read
-    - Introduce a compiler check for failpoints which cannot compile in regular mode if failpoint code is invalid
+    - Introduce a compiler check for failpoints which cannot compile in the regular mode if failpoint code is invalid

 - Marker funtion list